Bertrand Bossu: Aberdeen

 After being released by Walsall, Bossu then went on trial with Scottish Premier League side Aberdeen.
 After impressing goalkeeping coach Jim Leighton, he was offered a contract with the Scottish club.
 Bossu left Aberdeen in August 2009 after only three appearances for the club.

 He signed for Crewe Alexandra on a two-month contract on 28 October following a successful trial.
 However, he left six days later after asking for his contract to be cancelled.

+Later career

+Bossu joined Isthmian League Division One North side Harlow Town in August 2011.

+He spent two seasons with Gravelines.

+As of April 2018, he was a goalkeeping coach at Coulogne and Calais Football Club.